himanshucser/pjax/Readme.md

-# Easy and Powerful PJAX: Single Page Application (SPA) Library
+# Easy and Powerful PJAX : Single Page Application (SPA) Library

 `pjax.js` is a lightweight and efficient library for implementing Single Page Applications (SPA) in Laravel, CodeIgniter, or any PHP-based project.
 It enables partial page loads and seamless navigation without full-page reloads, enhancing user experience and performance.